 Wow, big changes coming!
 Knowing what you do now and after experiencing the impacts of technology to your work, what advice would you give today to the younger you who was considering MBA programs once upon a time?

 To be technology-literate is hugely advantageous; learn how to code and how to use data.
 The field of Analytics is becoming more and more influential across all industries.
-It is being used everywhere – from creating targeted marketing campaigns to scouting in sports.
+It is being used everywhere—from creating targeted marketing campaigns to scouting in sports.
 Women, especially, should be encouraged to look into it.
-The field of Data & Analytics is still relatively nascent and a great opportunity for women to get in early.
+The field of data and analytics is still relatively nascent, and it's a great opportunity for women to get in early.

 To anyone considering Booth, I say absolutely do it.
 Booth does a great job equipping people with cutting edge skills.
 When I look at the new and exciting classes they are adding to the curriculum, it is clear that Booth keeps a finger on the pulse of the constantly changing environment and continues to prepare students very well for a post-MBA career.